 How to Make Chocolate Candy Bark

 I start with toasting the walnuts.
-I put them in a pan and toast over medium heat.
+First I place them in a pan and toast over medium heat.
 I stir from time to time prevent them from burning.
-You can understand that walnuts are toasted when they give off their aroma.
+You know that walnuts are toasted when they give off their aroma.
 This step takes almost 5 minutes.
 I set aside the pan.

 Then I caramelize the sugar.
 You can see the same toasting and caramelizing steps in my candied hazelnuts recipe.
 As usual, I prefer to use the dry method during the caramelizing process.
 (If you don’t prefer the dry method, you can check my homemade caramel sauce using wet method where I caramelize the sugar with water. )